 A Rich History & Culture

-The athletes of the Karen National Soccer Teams have a rich history and culture.
 The Karen people began to inhabit what eventually became Burma about two thousand years ago.
 They traveled from Tibet and China and settled largely in the hills bordering the eastern mountainous region of Burma.
 In the 8th and 9th centuries, the Burmese also began migrating to the area north of what is now the Karen state.
 Ethnic groups around this region included the Mon, Shan, Thai, Burmese and Karen.
 When the British colonized Burma in 1886, these groups all became part of Burma.

 A Country Torn